MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 Yes.
 To help ensure service levels, availability and quality, there are limits to the number of API requests users can make across Power Platform.
 Service limits are set against normal usage patterns in both 5-minute and per 24-hour intervals, and most customers won't reach them.

-API capacity is tracked based on consumption at an individual user level, and the daily limits can't be pooled at any other level.
+API capacity is tracked based on consumption at an individual, user level, and the daily limits can't be pooled at any other level.

-API limits are also applicable to application users, non-interactive users and administrative users in Dataverse.
+API limits are also applicable to application users, non-interactive users, and administrative users in Dataverse.

 More information is available in [Requests limits and allocations](api-request-limits-allocations.md).